 Even though a formulae sheet is provided at the O-levels, not all the formulae required for all the topics are include.
 Thus, try to compile a list of formulae required for the E-Math O-levels paper.
 You can use this list of formulae during your practices, and even as a quick reference as you do a last-minute revision close to the O-level examinations.

 5. Practice, lots of it

 Lots of it.
 Engaging yourself in practices will increase your exposure to the potential types of questions that will be tested at the O-levels.
-Also, it will be an opportunity for you to find out your understanding of the concepts taught and highlight the topics you are weaker at.
-You can attempt the various past year preliminary examination papers from different schools and the ten-year series to get a good grasp of the format and the types of questions that could possibly be tested at the O-levels.
+Also, it will really show how well you understand the concepts taught, and highlight the topics you are weaker at.
+You can attempt the various past year Preliminary examination papers from different schools and the ten-year series to get a good grasp of the format and the types of questions that could possibly be tested at the O-levels.

 If you find the word ‘help’ surfacing in your mind at any point in time of your preparation and revision, don’t hesitate to ask.
 Ask your school teachers, your elder siblings, your peers or whoever that could provide you the help that you need through your learning and revision.
 If not, you can always find an E-Math tutor to guide you through your doubts and queries during the revision period.